 This poem held a prominent place in all of my presentations on this topic.
 I also read it for my dearest friend’s funeral.
 That was the hardest speech I’ve ever had to read.

-I thank those that walked these lands before my ancestors and for maintaining these teachings for your religion, like the birds, is now mine too.
+I thank those that walked these lands before my ancestors and for maintaining these teachings, for your religion, like that of the birds, is now mine too.

 May the forest be with you.